Monday,

 Class A: caused by solid materials like paper, textile, and wood

-Class B: caused by flammable liquids like petrol and alcohol
+Class B: caused by flammable liquids and gases like petroleum and propane

 Class D: caused by metals like aluminum and magnesium